Cerebral Palsy Birth Injury

 Cerebral palsy is a disorder that affects the brain and causes motor deficiency.
-Cerebral refers to the part of the body affected, and palsy refers to paralysis, as there is an area of the brain that’s dormant or paralysed, which leads to either partial or complete muscle paralysis.
+Cerebral refers to the part of the body affected, and palsy refers to paralysis, as an area of the brain is dormant or paralysed, leading to either partial or complete muscle paralysis.

 What kind of tests can confirm cerebral palsy?